rnehareddy74/behavioral-disengagement-intelligence-system-engageiq/README.md

 **5 models compared:** Logistic Regression, Random Forest, Gradient Boosting, XGBoost, LightGBM.

 **Why compare at all:**
 Model selection should be driven by evidence, not preference.
 Every model is trained, evaluated, and ranked.
-The code picks the winner automatically based on cross-validated AUC — no manual choice.
+The code picks the winner automatically based on cross-validated AUC.

 **Why CV AUC over test AUC:**
 Test AUC depends on one random split and can be misleading.
-Cross-validated AUC averages across 5 folds — more robust, less sensitive to which patients happened to land in the test set.
+Cross-validated AUC averages across 5 folds is more robust, less sensitive to which patients happened to land in the test set.

 **Why Random Forest wins:**
- Why Random Forest wins on this data: Random Forest achieved the highest CV AUC across 5 folds — the most robust measure of generalisation.
+ Why Random Forest wins on this data: Random Forest achieved the highest CV AUC across 5 folds is  the most robust measure of generalisation.
 On this dataset with noisy labels and overlapping behavioral signals, Random Forest's ensemble of uncorrelated trees handles variance better than boosting methods.
 Gradient Boosting, XGBoost, and LightGBM converged to similar performance — when models are this close, the winner is determined by how well each handles the noise structure of the specific dataset, not by a general rule.
 Why not keep GBM despite similar performance: The code auto-selects by CV AUC.
 Random Forest won that comparison on this data.
 In production with a larger dataset, GBM or LightGBM would likely pull ahead — boosting methods generally scale better.
 But on 600 noisy patients, Random Forest is the honest winner.

 **Why not XGBoost or LightGBM:**
 All three perform similarly on datasets of this size.
-XGBoost adds L1/L2 regularisation — more useful on very high-dimensional sparse data.
-LightGBM is significantly faster on 100k+ rows — irrelevant at 600 patients.
+XGBoost adds L1/L2 regularisation and is  more useful on very high-dimensional sparse data.
+LightGBM is significantly faster on 100k+ rows and is irrelevant at 600 patients.
 GBM is sklearn-native, no extra dependency, and works directly with SHAP TreeExplainer.

 **Why not LSTM:**
 LSTMs require dense, regular time sequences.
 Real patient engagement data is sparse, irregular, and full of gaps.
 GBM handles this natively.
-LSTMs and GBMs are complementary tools — LSTM for sequence modeling, GBM for structured risk scoring.
+LSTMs and GBMs are complementary tools .
+LSTM for sequence modeling, GBM for structured risk scoring.
 They are not competitors.

 **Expected performance:**
 - AUC: 0.74–0.78 — realistic for noisy behavioral data